Pressure-Cooker Tropical Pulled Pork Sliders

 - 24 whole wheat dinner rolls, split

 - Rub roast with garlic and lemon pepper.
 Transfer to a 6-qt. electric pressure cooker; top with pineapple and orange juice.
 Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 50 minutes.
 Let pressure release naturally.
 A thermometer inserted in pork should read at least 145°.
-Press cancel.

 - Remove roast; cool slightly.
 Skim fat from cooking juices.
-Shred pork with two forks.
+Shred pork with 2 forks.
 Return pork and cooking juices to pressure cooker.
 Stir in salsa; heat through.
 Serve with rolls.
 Freeze option: Freeze cooled meat mixture and juices in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little water if necessary.

 Nutrition Facts1 slider: 211 calories, 7g fat (2g saturated fat), 34mg cholesterol, 349mg sodium, 23g carbohydrate (7g sugars, 3g fiber), 13g protein.
 Diabetic Exchanges: 2 medium-fat meat, 1-1/2 starch.